University Calendar Tips

-Each department or office within the Division of Student Affairs is responsible for assigning a staff member or student to add upcoming events and programs to the university calendar.
+Each department or office within Student Affairs is responsible for assigning a staff member or student to add upcoming events and programs to the university calendar.
 Because of the program’s ease of use, the division has allowed students to add events.
 However, it is important to note that events will automatically appear in several locations online, and there is no preview option given prior to publication.
 Please make sure that the information is accurate and correct before an event is submitted.
 Each department or office is responsible for monitoring their own section of the university calendar.

 Posters, flyers, screen ads and any other promotional material that is not specifically designed for the university calendar are not permitted to be uploaded to the university calendar as the Event Photo.
 Departments must submit a request for the university calendar image through the Print and Digital Media Request Form.
 The provided file must then be used as the event photo for the university calendar entry.

 The Event Title is one of the most important details of event promotion.
 It is what first catches the audience’s attention.
 The ideal Event Title is one that both catches the reader’s attention and provides an idea of what the event is about.
 For example, Renew You is a good title for an event about healthy New Year’s resolutions, since it is both memorable and relevant to the concept of making positive life changes.

 Please note: The Event Title must match the title that appears on any promotional materials created for the program or event.